Indian & Burmese Star Tortoises

 - warm & humid is ok

 - for more details, read the indoor housing page

-- use a reptile UV light when indoors, either a mercury vapor bulb (MVB) or a fluorescent UVB tube
+- if your tortoise has limited access to an outdoor enclosure, use a reptile UVB light when indoors, either a mercury vapor bulb (MVB) or a long fluorescent UVB tube

-- for more details, read the lighting page
+- for more details, read the UV lighting page

 - provide a daytime basking bulb, either a MVB or a heat bulb

-- provide additional heat at night if needed (e.g. ceramic heat emitters, radiant panels)
+- provide additional heat at night if the room is cold; CHE's, radiant heat panels, room heaters etc.

 - keep the enclosure dark at night